Disney Jr. (Canada)

 Disney Jr. was a Canadian English-language discretionary specialty channel owned by Corus Entertainment which launched on December 1, 2015.
-It was a localized version of the American cable network of the same name operated under license from Disney Branded Television, a division of The Walt Disney Company which broadcast animated programming aimed at children and preschoolers ages 2 to 8.
+It was a localized version of the American cable network of the same name operated under licence from Disney Branded Television, a division of The Walt Disney Company which broadcast animated programming aimed at children and preschoolers ages 2 to 8.

 History

 Original run (2011–2015)

 From May 6, 2011 to September 18, 2015, DHX Media (now WildBrain) operated an English-language Disney Junior-branded channel in Canada as a multiplex of Family Channel (originally launched as Playhouse Disney on November 30, 2007).
-The channel had a French-language counterpart (launched on July 5, 2010 as Playhouse Disney Télé), operating under a separate license.
+The channel had a French-language counterpart (launched on July 5, 2010 as Playhouse Disney Télé), operating under a separate licence.

 In April 2015, Corus acquired Canadian rights to Disney Channel's programming and associated brands.
 After the announcement of the rights deal, Corus stated that it would launch several Disney branded channels in the future, after the launch of a Canadian version of Disney Channel.